-- There are groups of lengthy operations that do not necessarily depend on other processing (like painting a window, printing a document, responding to a mouseclick, calculating a spreadsheet column, signal handling). - There will be few locks on data (the amount of shared data is identifiable and small). - The task can be broken into various responsibilities.
+- There are groups of lengthy operations that do not necessarily depend on other processing (like painting a window, printing a document, responding to a mouse-click, calculating a spreadsheet column, signal handling). - There will be few locks on data (the amount of shared data is identifiable and small). - The task can be broken into various responsibilities.
 For example, one thread can handle the signals and another thread can handle the user interface.

 Thread and connection management occurs within the scope of an entity known as a server engine.
 Several default server engines are created automatically by VisiBroker, which include thread pool engines for IIOP, for LIOP, and so forth.
 Additional server engines can be used and created in a VisiBroker server by applications.
-See the example in:
+See the example in <install dir>/ examples/vbroker/poa/server engine policy/Server.java.